codepath/android_guides/Using-Android-Studio.md

 ## Using Gradle in Android Studio

-As of Android Studio and Gradle actually operate very much independently of each other.
-Even if your Android Studio compiles correctly, you may find NoClassDefErrors when it tries to execute the software in your emulator.
-When you make changes to the build.gradle, the changes will now be reflected in the UI (previous v0.3 versions did not).
+When you make changes to the build.gradle, the changes should now be reflected in the IDE.
+You may have targetSDK versions conflicts (i.e. Facebook SDK targets for API versions above 17), so you may need to resolve your Gradle configurations to be consistent.

 ## Other Notes